 Stars are the fundamental building blocks and probes of the Universe.
 They are formed in stellar nurseries enshrouded by dust and gas, and end their lives in violent explosions, creating some of the most captivating events one can witness.
 Faculty in CIERA study, model, and observe many stages of a star's life from birth to death, the planets formed around them, how they impact their environments, as well as the compact remnants they leave behind.Read More

-There are many different ways to study the Cosmos.
+There are many different methods used to study the cosmos.
 CIERA researchers use observations and data analysis to make measurements of astronomical phenomena, use theory and computation to explain and predict what we see, and build innovative new instruments to see farther and in more detail than ever before.

 Observational & Data Science